JakeIsMeh/LaunchSonic4/README.md

 3. Clone the repository, navigate to it and execute `gcc main.c -o main`
 4. Follow install instructions

+## "Issues"
+- Stub launcher does not run silently, thus creating a console window
+- This isn't a native rewrite and/or replacement for the launcher

 ## Licensing
 Check in LICENSE.md